whatvn/whatvn.github.io/_posts/2020-03-10-Memoization_Caching_idempotency.md

 The important thing we should take care of is: we should not change business code when apply this pattern, know what to change and what to keep.

-Most developers choose the first way, even more and more abstraction into source code, do not care about what language/framework already support, adding more code to current implementation:
+Most developers choose the first way, even add more and more abstractions into source code, do not care about what language/framework already support, adding more code to current implementation:

 ```java